mjarrett/advent/README.md

-# advent
+# My Advent of Code code

-This is a project to practice python and to learn git
+This is a project to practice python and to learn git.
+See [www.adventofcode.com](adventofcode.com).